neccdao/gitbook/inverse-longs.md

 7. The system now has 2200 USD worth of ETH
 8. Bob can be paid 200 USD worth of ETH in long profit

-In addition to funding rates, NECC yield tokens are** **distributed to Alice for staking her NDOL.
+In addition to funding rates, staked NECC yield tokens are** **distributed to Alice for staking her NDOL.

 \---